OK, Pitt fans, the coverage is back ... let's make it work - Mash Viral

-From 3:01 a.m.
-Tuesday, seven weeks after the announcement that Pitt's coverage has returned, we have sold 775 H2P Subscriptions.
+From 8:01 p.m.
+Christmas day, more than seven weeks since the announcement that Pitt's coverage has returned, we have sold 798 H2P Subscriptions.
 We have already passed the three quarters of the 1,000 goal.

 We will arrive.